 Located 15 miles west of New York City, Montclair is chosen by many professionals who are seeking to live close to the city, without a long commute.
 An established community with an artistic side, Montclair has several activities and landmarks that enhance the residents’ lives.
 It is an active community who embraces the residents that choose to take part in community activities.
 There is no set type of person who lives in Montclair as people from all walks of life are drawn to Montclair’s diverse and welcoming town.

 The way of living is simple in Montclair, olden eras are embraced and the architecture is a symbol of Colonial and Victorian times.
 Add several shopping centers into the mix and you have that small-town feel that people love to call home.

 Walk down the streets in Montclair and you will see one thing is evident – the town adores their historical roots.
-There are

 Initially formed in 1868 by taking portions of Bloomfield Township, the necessity of Montclair’s formation was due to the desire to build a railroad.
 In 1894, it was reclassified as a Town and stayed that way until the 1970s where, in order to take advantage of revenue-sharing properties issued by the federal government, they reincorporated as a township.